 What is this movement of “finger articulation” that we are talking about here?
-The concept of finger articulation does not refer to the way in which we keep the string held down (see “pads or fingertips?” and “finger pressure“), but rather to the way in which we land (place) our fingers on the string and also to the way in which we release the fingers from the string.
-Let’s look first at how we place our fingers on the string.
+The term “finger articulation” does not refer to the way in which we keep the string held down (see “pads or fingertips?” and “finger pressure“), but rather to the way (how and when) we place our fingers on the string.
+We will also look in this article at two other related questions: how we remove the fingers from the string, and whether or not to keep a finger down during a passage in which the same finger will be used at a later moment.
+Let’s look first at the placement of the fingers on the string.

 FINGER PLACEMENT: WHEN?
 HOW?